chikeonglo/datascience/README.md

 # Lessons from Data Science
 This repository is to keep track of all the things I have learnt in data science and serve as a **guideline** for future references.
+This is ***NOT COMPREHENSIVE***, only a brief explanation will be given for each topic/section.

 **Python** will be the language of focus here.